Add Nested Objectives to your Objectives

 In the Sidebar, this objective will be displayed in the Success criteria tab.

 In the Alignment page, you'll see the nested objectives displayed as child nodes to the parent objective.
+In this example, the nested objective is an objective type named "Project".

 See Add Objectives to the Focus Areas to know more on managing objectives.